Koromix/rygel/web/koromix.dev/004_tytools.md

 Download the [latest release from GitHub](https://github.com/Koromix/tytools/releases).

-All the code related to these programs is under **public domain**, you can do whatever you want with it.
-See the LICENSE file or [unlicense.org](https://unlicense.org/) more more information.

 # Using tycmd

 You can manage multiple devices connected simultaneously, tycmd (and the other TyTools) uniquely